Medications that keep your heart healthy if you have diabetes

 High blood pressure medications

-Your HCP may treat high blood pressure with medication combined with lifestyle changes like regular exericse and a healthy diet rich in whole foods and low in sugar, salt and saturated fat (which is solid at room temperauture, like butter).
-There are several kinds of blood pressure drugs, though not all of them are equally good for people with diabetes.
-Some raise blood sugar levels or mask some of the symptoms of low blood sugar (hypoglycemia).
-And you may need one or more to reach your blood pressure goals.
+Your HCP may treat high blood pressure with medication combined with lifestyle changes like regular exercise and a healthy diet rich in whole foods and low in sugar, salt and saturated fat (which is solid at room temperature, like butter).
+There are several kinds of blood pressure drugs, though not all of them are equally helpful for people with diabetes.
+Some raise blood glucose levels or mask some of the symptoms of low blood glucose (hypoglycemia).
+You may need more than one medication to reach your blood pressure goals.

-• ARBs.
 Angiotensin II receptor blockers (ARBs) also lower blood pressure by keeping your blood vessels open and relaxed.
 Like ACE inhibitors, ARBs have been proven to slow down or even halt the progression of kidney disease by maintaining blood pressure control.
-The ADA recommends one of these two blood pressure medications if you have diabetes and kidney disease.
+The ADA recommends one of these two hypertension medications if you have diabetes and kidney disease.
 (You should not be on both at the same time, as it can cause kidney issues.)

-• Calcium channel blockers.
 These medicines help the blood vessels relax by keeping calcium out of the cells of your blood vessels and heart.
-To prevent heart disease if you have diabetes but don’t have kidney disease, your doctor may prescribe a calcium channel blocker instead of, or in addition to, an ACE inhibitor or ARB.
+To prevent kidney disease if you have diabetes but don’t have kidney disease, your HCP may prescribe a calcium channel blocker instead of, or in addition to, an ACE inhibitor or ARB.

 Cholesterol medications

-People with diabetes are typically advised to make lifestyle changes to help lower their cholesterol and are also prescribed a drug called a statin to reduce their LDL levels.
+People with diabetes are typically advised to make lifestyle changes to help lower their cholesterol and are prescribed a statin to reduce their LDL levels.
 With rare exceptions, the ADA recommends that adults with diabetes take a statin.

-Depending on how you respond to statins, your doctor may also prescribe an additional LDL-lowering medication.
+Depending on how you respond to statins, your HCP may also prescribe an additional LDL-lowering medication.
 Your dose will depend on whether you have additional risk factors for heart disease.

 Should you take aspirin?

-The ADA recommends taking a low-dose aspirin every day to help maintain a healthy heart if:
+The ADA recommends taking a low-dose aspirin every day to help maintain a healthy heart if you meet all of the following criteria:

-• You have at least one of the following: a family history of heart disease, high blood pressure or high cholesterol levels, imbalance of different types of cholesteorl in your blood (called dyslipidemia), chronic kidney disease, or you are a smoker
+• You have at least one of the following: a family history of heart disease, high blood pressure or high cholesterol levels, imbalance of different types of cholesterol in your blood (called dyslipidemia), chronic kidney disease, or you are a smoker AND

 • You don’t have an increased risk of bleeding

 Aspirin can thin your blood and increase your risk for bleeding, as well as increase your risk for stomach ulcers.
-If you’re not sure whether an aspirin should be part of your daily regimen, ask yourhealthcare provider.
+If you’re not sure whether an aspirin should be part of your daily regimen, talk to your HCP.

-If you have questions about medications to keep your heart healthy when you have diabetes or whether your insurance covers, speak with your healthcare provider.
+If you have questions about medications to keep your heart healthy when you have diabetes or whether your insurance covers, speak with your HCP.

 Article sources open article sources